Kyle Tucker Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Rangers pitching staff ranks 20th in MLB.
+- The Rangers pitching staff is 23rd in the league with a collective 8.4 strikeouts per nine innings.

-- The Rangers have the 14th-ranked team ERA across all MLB pitching staffs (4.12).
+- The Rangers' 4.18 team ERA ranks 16th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.